GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

     This guide introduces how to upgrade cloud native edition from one version to another.

-    ### Upgrade

-    #### Helm

     === "LDAP"
+        ### pygluu upgrade
+        In order to upgrade your deployment using `pygluu`, you have to first [install](https://github.com/GluuFederation/cloud-native-edition/releases) and [build](https://gluu.org/docs/gluu-server/4.5/installation-guide/install-kubernetes/#build-pygluu-kubernetespyz-manually) the `pygluu` tool.

         1. Clone latest stable manifests.

             ```bash
-            git clone --recursive --depth 1 --branch 4.5 https://github.com/GluuFederation/cloud-native-edition && cd pygluu/kubernetes/templates/helm/gluu
+            git clone --recursive --depth 1 --branch 4.5 https://github.com/GluuFederation/cloud-native-edition && cd cloud-native-edition/pygluu/kubernetes/templates/helm/gluu
             ```

-        1. Modify all images  inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) to latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/gluu_versions.json) according to upgrade target version.
-Also make sure your current `values.yaml` other options are moved correctly to the new values.yaml.
+        1. Modify all images  inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) to the latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/gluu_versions.json) according to the upgrade target version.
+Also make sure your `override.yaml` other options are moved correctly to the new `values.yaml`.
-            Move old `settings.json` that was used in 4.4 installation into the same directory `pygluu-kubernetes` exists in and execute the following command :
+        1. Move the old `settings.json` that was used in the 4.4 installation into the same directory `pygluu-kubernetes.pyz` exists in.
+The `json` file can be generated  using `./pygluu-kubernetes.pyz generate-settings`.

+        1. Execute the following command:
             ```bash
             ./pygluu-kubernetes.pyz upgrade-values-yaml
             ```
+        ### helm upgrade

-            You do not have to execute the above command as you can simply go over your main override yaml used in 4.4 and adjust according to the 4.5 values.yaml.
+        Another way to upgrade your deployment is by simply going over your `override.yaml` used in 4.4 and adjust it according to the 4.5 [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml).

-            Go over your `values.yaml` and make sure it reflects all current information.

-        1. Inside `values.yaml` set `global.upgrade.enabled` to `true` and `global.persistence.enabled` to `false`.
+        1. Inside your new `override.yaml` set `global.upgrade.enabled` to `true` and `global.persistence.enabled` to `false`.

         1. Delete `oxAuthExpiration` index

             ```bash
-            kubectl exec -ti gluu-opendj-0 -n <gluu-namespace> -- /opt/opendj/bin/dsconfig delete-backend-index --backend-name userRoot --index-name oxAuthExpiration --hostName 0.0.0.0 --port 4.54 --bindDN 'cn=Directory Manager' --trustAll -f
+            kubectl exec -ti gluu-opendj-0 -n <namespace> -- /opt/opendj/bin/dsconfig delete-backend-index --backend-name userRoot --index-name oxAuthExpiration --hostName 0.0.0.0 --port 4444 --bindDN 'cn=Directory Manager' --trustAll -f
             ```

+            You will be prompted to enter the `LDAP password` and confirm the deletion.

-        1. Run upgrade `Helm`
+        1. Run `helm upgrade`

             ```bash
-            helm upgrade <release-name> . -f ./values.yaml -n <namespace>
+            helm upgrade <helm-release-name> gluu/gluu -f override.yaml -n <namespace>
             ```

         1. Once done revert `global.upgrade.enabled` to `false` and `global.persistence.enabled` to `true`.

     === "Couchbase"

+        ### pygluu upgrade
+        In order to upgrade your deployment using `pygluu`, you have to first [install](https://github.com/GluuFederation/cloud-native-edition/releases) and [build](https://gluu.org/docs/gluu-server/4.5/installation-guide/install-kubernetes/#build-pygluu-kubernetespyz-manually) the `pygluu` tool.

         1. Clone latest stable manifests.

             ```bash
-            git clone --recursive --depth 1 --branch 4.5 https://github.com/GluuFederation/cloud-native-edition && cd pygluu/kubernetes/templates/helm/gluu
+            git clone --recursive --depth 1 --branch 4.5 https://github.com/GluuFederation/cloud-native-edition && cd cloud-native-edition/pygluu/kubernetes/templates/helm/gluu
             ```

-        1. Modify all images  inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) to latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/gluu_versions.json) according to upgrade target version.
+        1. Modify all images  inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) to the latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/gluu_versions.json) according to the upgrade target version.
+Also make sure your `override.yaml` other options are moved correctly to the new `values.yaml`.
-            Move old `settings.json` that was used in 4.4 installation into the same directory `pygluu-kubernetes` exists in and execute the following command :
+        1. Move the old `settings.json` that was used in the 4.4 installation into the same directory `pygluu-kubernetes.pyz` exists in.
+The `json` file can be generated  using `./pygluu-kubernetes.pyz generate-settings`.

+        1. Execute the following command:
             ```bash
             ./pygluu-kubernetes.pyz upgrade-values-yaml
             ```
+        ### helm upgrade

-            You do not have to execute the above command as you can simply go over your main override yaml used in 4.4 and adjust according to the 4.5 values.yaml.
+        Another way to upgrade your deployment is by simply going over your `override.yaml` used in 4.4 and adjust it according to the 4.5 [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml).

-            Go over your `values.yaml` and make sure it reflects all current information.
-Forexample, make sure your couchbase url and crt are filled and correct.
-Also make sure that your couchbase user and password are the new ones which you created in a previous step,  and that the couchbase superuser and superuser password are filled correctly.

-        1. Inside `values.yaml` set `global.upgrade.enabled` to `true` and `global.persistence.enabled` to `false`.
+        1. Inside your new `override.yaml` set `global.upgrade.enabled` to `true` and `global.persistence.enabled` to `false`.

-        1. Apply `upgrade.yaml`
+        1. Run `helm upgrade`

             ```bash
-            kubectl create -f upgrade.yaml -n <gluu-namespace>
+            helm upgrade <helm-release-name> gluu/gluu -f override.yaml -n <namespace>
             ```

-            Wait until upgrade job is finished and tail the logs of the upgrade pod.

-        1. Run upgrade `Helm`

-            ```bash
-            helm upgrade <release-name> . -f ./values.yaml -n <namespace>
-            ```

         1. Once done revert `global.upgrade.enabled` to `false` and `global.persistence.enabled` to `true`.

     === "Hybrid"

+        ### pygluu upgrade
+        In order to upgrade your deployment using `pygluu`, you have to first [install](https://github.com/GluuFederation/cloud-native-edition/releases) and [build](https://gluu.org/docs/gluu-server/4.5/installation-guide/install-kubernetes/#build-pygluu-kubernetespyz-manually) the `pygluu` tool.

         1. Clone latest stable manifests.

             ```bash
-            git clone --recursive --depth 1 --branch 4.5 https://github.com/GluuFederation/cloud-native-edition && cd pygluu/kubernetes/templates/helm/gluu
+            git clone --recursive --depth 1 --branch 4.5 https://github.com/GluuFederation/cloud-native-edition && cd cloud-native-edition/pygluu/kubernetes/templates/helm/gluu
             ```

-        1. Modify all images  inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) to latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/gluu_versions.json) according to upgrade target version.
+        1. Modify all images  inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) to the latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/gluu_versions.json) according to the upgrade target version.
+Also make sure your `override.yaml` other options are moved correctly to the new `values.yaml`.
-            Move old `settings.json` that was used in 4.4 installation into the same directory `pygluu-kubernetes` exists in and execute the following command :
+        1. Move the old `settings.json` that was used in the 4.4 installation into the same directory `pygluu-kubernetes.pyz` exists in.
+The `json` file can be generated  using `./pygluu-kubernetes.pyz generate-settings`.

+        1. Execute the following command:
             ```bash
             ./pygluu-kubernetes.pyz upgrade-values-yaml
             ```
+        ### helm upgrade

-            You do not have to execute the above command as you can simply go over your main override yaml used in 4.4 and adjust according to the 4.5 values.yaml.
+        Another way to upgrade your deployment is by simply going over your `override.yaml` used in 4.4 and adjust it according to the 4.5 [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml).

-            Go over your `values.yaml` and make sure it reflects all current information.
-Forexample, make sure your couchbase url and crt are filled and correct.
-Also make sure that your couchbase user and password are the new ones which you created in a previous step,  and that the couchbase superuser and superuser password are filled correctly.

-        1. Inside `values.yaml` set `global.upgrade.enabled` to `true` and `global.persistence.enabled` to `false`.
+        1. Inside your new `override.yaml` set `global.upgrade.enabled` to `true` and `global.persistence.enabled` to `false`.

-        1. Delete `oxAuthExpiration` index
+        1. Run `helm upgrade`

             ```bash
-            kubectl exec -ti gluu-opendj-0 -n <gluu-namespace> -- /opt/opendj/bin/dsconfig delete-backend-index --backend-name userRoot --index-name oxAuthExpiration --hostName 0.0.0.0 --port 4.54 --bindDN 'cn=Directory Manager' --trustAll -f
+            helm upgrade <helm-release-name> gluu/gluu -f override.yaml -n <namespace>
             ```

-        1. Run upgrade `Helm`

-            ```bash
-            helm upgrade <release-name> . -f ./values.yaml -n <namespace>
-            ```

         1. Once done revert `global.upgrade.enabled` to `false` and `global.persistence.enabled` to `true`.

     === "SQL"

+        ### pygluu upgrade
+        In order to upgrade your deployment using `pygluu`, you have to first [install](https://github.com/GluuFederation/cloud-native-edition/releases) and [build](https://gluu.org/docs/gluu-server/4.5/installation-guide/install-kubernetes/#build-pygluu-kubernetespyz-manually) the `pygluu` tool.

         1. Clone latest stable manifests.

             ```bash
-            git clone --recursive --depth 1 --branch 4.5 https://github.com/GluuFederation/cloud-native-edition && cd pygluu/kubernetes/templates/helm/gluu
+            git clone --recursive --depth 1 --branch 4.5 https://github.com/GluuFederation/cloud-native-edition && cd cloud-native-edition/pygluu/kubernetes/templates/helm/gluu
             ```

-        1. Modify all images  inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) to latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/gluu_versions.json) according to upgrade target version.
+        1. Modify all images  inside main [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml) to the latest [images](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/gluu_versions.json) according to the upgrade target version.
+Also make sure your `override.yaml` other options are moved correctly to the new `values.yaml`.
-            Move old `settings.json` that was used in 4.4 installation into the same directory `pygluu-kubernetes` exists in and execute the following command :
+        1. Move the old `settings.json` that was used in the 4.4 installation into the same directory `pygluu-kubernetes.pyz` exists in.
+The `json` file can be generated  using `./pygluu-kubernetes.pyz generate-settings`.

+        1. Execute the following command:
             ```bash
             ./pygluu-kubernetes.pyz upgrade-values-yaml
             ```
+        ### helm upgrade

-            You do not have to execute the above command as you can simply go over your main override yaml used in 4.4 and adjust according to the 4.5 values.yaml.
+        Another way to upgrade your deployment is by simply going over your `override.yaml` used in 4.4 and adjust it according to the 4.5 [`values.yaml`](https://raw.githubusercontent.com/GluuFederation/cloud-native-edition/4.5/pygluu/kubernetes/templates/helm/gluu/values.yaml).

-            Go over your `values.yaml` and make sure it reflects all current information.

-        1. Inside `values.yaml` set `global.upgrade.enabled` to `true` and `global.persistence.enabled` to `false`.
+        1. Inside your new `override.yaml` set `global.upgrade.enabled` to `true` and `global.persistence.enabled` to `false`.

-        1. Run upgrade `Helm`
+        1. Run `helm upgrade`

             ```bash
-            helm upgrade <release-name> . -f ./values.yaml -n <namespace>
+            helm upgrade <helm-release-name> gluu/gluu -f override.yaml -n <namespace>
             ```

         1. Once done revert `global.upgrade.enabled` to `false` and `global.persistence.enabled` to `true`.